stark-lang/stark/doc/stark-language-reference.md

 A pointer type of the form ``*Type`` is a value type that reference a value in a memory.
 Unlike a reference type, a pointer type is unsafe.
 Also a pointer type cannot be used to point to a value on the managed heap but is mainly used for library that needs to interact with low level OS APIs and external APIs.

 For example, `*int` is a pointer to an integer.

+> NOTE: Pointer types are not accessible outside the core library and cannot be used in user code.

 [:top:](#stark-language-reference)
 ### Function types